IkigaiLabsETH/artcast-main/README.md

 # IKIGAI ARTCAST V1

 An Ikigai Labs Farcaster client that enables you to sign in with Farcaster, see & create casts, and mint any cast as an NFT.
 ToDo: Use thirdweb engine to mint casts from farcaster as an NFT.

 ## Set up

-- Add deployed edition contract from thirdweb.
+ ☑️ Add deployed edition contract from thirdweb

 ### Environment Variables